pyrocko/pyrocko/src/plot/README.md

 ## GMTPy

-`pyrocko.plot.gmtpy` With support for GMT5 pyrocko's gmtpy exposes GMT's neat mapping functions to Python 2/3.
+`pyrocko.plot.gmtpy` With support for GMT5 and GMT6 pyrocko's gmtpy exposes GMT's neat mapping functions to Python 3.